 In addition to the services that are covered through Medicare, the Australian Government offers some extra health-related support for seniors.

-The Commonwealth Seniors Health Card (CSHC) allows eligible Australian pensioners to access cheaper PBS prescriptions and can also offer cheaper out-of-hospital medical expenses.
-To qualify for the CSHC, you must have reached Age Pension age but not be in receipt of this or a pension from the Department of Veterans Affairs.
+The Commonwealth Seniors Health Card (CSHC) allows eligible Australian pensioners to access cheaper PBS prescriptions, and can also offer cheaper out-of-hospital medical expenses.
+To qualify for the CSHC, you must have reached Age Pension age but not be in receipt of this or a pension from the Department of Veterans’ Affairs.
 It is subject to an adjusted tax income test, which is now indexed in September of each year.
 Eligible pensioners must have an income of less than $51,500 for singles and $82,400 for couples.
 From January 1st 2015, superannuation pension income ise included in this.

 The Downsides of Medicare for Seniors

-All Australians are entitled to free public hospital treatment, while the Pharmaceutical Benefits Scheme (PBS) offers subsidised prescriptions.
-Some seniors can get cheaper prescriptions if they qualify for the Commonwealth Seniors Health Card.
+All Australians are entitled to free public hospital treatment, while the Pharmaceutical Benefits Scheme (PBS) offers subsidised costs for prescriptions.
+Some seniors can get lower prescriptions if they qualify for the Commonwealth Seniors Health Card.

 However, many seniors choose to purchase health insurance so that they can be treated more quickly if they need to be admitted to hospital and to have much greater freedom of choice as to where they are treated and by whom.

 Joint replacement surgery can have a significant waiting time for an elective procedure in the public hospital system but this can be greatly reduced with health insurance, for example.

 As you get older, your risk factor for developing certain conditions increases.
 In this section, we look at some of the most common age-related conditions and how health insurance can offer support.